Watch: Deepika Kumari, Ankita Bhakat, Komalika Bari bag gold at Archery World Cup with thrilling win

-Deepika Kumari, Ankita Bhakat, Komalika Bari came up with a good performances under pressure as the India women’s recurve team won gold in Archery World Cup, defeating Mexico 5-4 in shootoff in Guatemala on Sunday.
+Deepika Kumari, Ankita Bhakat, Komalika Bari came up with a good performances under pressure as the India women’s recurve team won gold in Archery World Cup (Stage 1 for 2021), defeating Mexico 5-4 in shootoff in Guatemala on Sunday.

 The Indians, seeded No 1 at the event after their good performance in the qualification rounds, won the tollercoaster final 57-56, 55-57, 55-57, 57-52, 27-26 (SO).
 Ana Vazquez, Alejandra Valencia, Aida Roman comprised the Mexican team.